dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ## Multiple Availability Zones
 PowerFlex CSI driver version 2.13.0 and above supports multiple Availability Zones for Block.
 NFS is not supported at this time.

-This feature supports the use a StorageClass that is not associated with any specific PowerFlex system or storage pool.
+This feature supports the use of a StorageClass that is not associated with any specific PowerFlex system or storage pool.
 Each cluster node must be labeled with a zone and each PowerFlex system must be assigned to a single zone.
 When a Pod is scheduled on a node, the volume will be provisioned on the PowerFlex system associated with the cluster node's zone.

 Requirements:
 - Every cluster worker node must be labeled with a zone label.